"By periodically investing in an index fund, the investor can actually out-perform most investment professionals."

 DCA works because the market is volatile.

-You may buy 10 shares one week, but are able to buy 12 shares the following month due to the prices decreasing.
+You may buy 10 shares one week but are able to buy 12 shares the following month due to the prices decreasing.

-Setting up a consistent amount to invest and investing in index funds gives you the freedom to not look at your account balance everyday.
+Setting up a consistent amount to invest and investing in index funds gives you the freedom to not look at your account balance every day.

 You can invest with confidence, knowing your investments will pay off significantly in the long run.